 - 1 lime, cut into wedges

-While coals heat, combine mayonnaise, sour cream, cheese, chili powder, garlic, and cilantro in a large bowl.
-Stir until homogenous and set aside.
+While coals heat, combine mayonnaise, sour cream or crema, cheese, chili powder, garlic, and cilantro in a large bowl.
+Stir until homogeneous and set aside.

 When grill is hot, place corn directly over hot side of grill and cook, rotating occasionally, until cooked through and charred in spots on all sides, about 8 minutes total.